ljm625/syntaxnet-rest-api/README.md

 This repo uses uses **tiangolo's** uwsgi+nginx+supervisord dockerfile.
 Special Thanks to him

 ### Updates
+2017/02/28:
+Using another method for fetching the info from syntaxnet engine, so you can get lots of info using custom model than before :D

+2017/02/26:
+Fix the issue with the UTF8 encoding, so non-lantern language are supported

 2016/11/18:
 Update the logic for multi sentence query so it should faster now